Bodies Are Gross and Cool

 Tongues, like octopus arms, are muscular hydrostats.
 Most of your muscles develop attached to at least two bones, which they pull around so your meat mecha can move.
 But the tongue is a loose and flappy muscle that doesn’t really have any bones to move.
 Eight muscles got together and formed a flexible, liquidy matrix so that they could move around in different directions.
 Muscles can only produce motion by contracting, so the outside four of the muscles of the tongue are anchored to the skull in different places in antagonist pairs and the rest are inside like a sort of core.
 The inside ones are arranged with their fibres in different directions so your tongue can wiggle around in all kinds of shapes to eat, or to make words so people’s meat mechas can communicate with each other.

-There are lots of other weird and wonderful body facts that were foisted upon me at massage school, but this post is getting long and I need material other posts later, so stay tuned for what is sure to be a series of posts about how gross and cool human bodies are.
+There are lots of other weird and wonderful body facts that were foisted upon me at massage school, but this post is getting long and I need material for other posts later, so stay tuned for what is sure to be a series of posts about how gross and cool human bodies are.